Senior Residential Care Worker Children’s home by Chase Recruitment

 Senior Residential Care Worker Children

-Senior Residential Care Worker, up to £31,000 including sleeps- Supportive work environment, Bradford.
+Senior Residential Care Worker, up to £30,000 plus an additional £3,000 per annum for sleeps- Supportive work environment, Burton upon Trent

-Chase Recruitment are working with a newly established residential children's care provider who are looking to recruit Senior Residential Care Workers to join their team in Bradford.
+Chase Recruitment are working with a well-established residential children's care provider who are looking to recruit a Senior Residential Care Workers.
+Our client is committed to providing the highest level of care for EBD children and they value their team for their work in providing this.
+This is a full time position available based in Burton upon Trent.

-- Either Level 3 Health and Social Care for children and young adults or Level 4 Health and Social Care for children and young adults' workforce
+- Level 3 Health and Social Care for children and young adults

 - Valid Driving License and willing to drive.